-Le musée départemental Arles antique (Arles archaeo-logical museum)
+Le musée départemental Arles antique (Arles archaeological museum)

 It exhibits the best of the Arlesian archaeological collections, dating from the prehistoric period up to the 6th century AD.
 You can admire a remarkable collection of sculptural masterpieces dating from the period of the Emperor Augustus and found in the Roman theater, as well as the famous collection of Roman and early Christian sarcophagi.
 They are exhibited lined up as in the Alyscamps cemetery.
 The museum also houses an archaeological research center and a laboratory for mosaic restoration.
 Outside you can visit Hortus, a Roman-inspired garden, where children's games are organized.
+On site: a free car-park.